rurbin3/ZKit-Framework/README.md

 [Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is updated it .

-Are you happy it is back ?? or dont you know what am i talking about . say your idea about ZKit-Framework : email to me zkit-framework@protonmail.com

 ## ZKit Can :
    - Run Dos Attacks
    - Build Trojans TCP And UDP
    - Build KeyLoggers
    - Payload could be easily detected but now it uses an encryption method to fool the AVs .
 Virus total results are Without : 3/59 and With new update : 0/59

 Having Issue , Want A Feature ??
-Please open an issue and use the right label .
+Please open an issue and use the right label . this is how you can support hack
 ## ZKit will be able to :

    Compile to diffrent operating systems